stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 Research question 2, task 3

-The `release_date` column is formated as string.
+The `release_date` column is formatted as string.
 I decided to format it into date to make it easier to analyze.

 ``` r